We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 - SATISFACTION GUARANTEED: Grown, inspected, and harvested by 4th generation farmers who have mastered the art of...

-What About Other Leafy Greens For Guinea Pigs?
+Why Are Leafy Greens Important For Guinea Pigs?

 Guinea pigs can eat other leafy greens, and it’s highly recommended they do so due to their vitamin C content and other healthy nutrients.

 When it comes to green food, guinea pigs can go a bit overboard with it.

 There are tons of options here where your guinea pigs can get lots of essential nutrients.